 71.003 Puss Moth eggshells found near the larvae mentioned above.
 They too were on the upper side of one of the Aspen leaves.

 71.003 Puss Moth larva, June 16th 2023, details above.
 This one is a mid-instar larvae at 14mm.
-Anthony Arak and I took three each to rear through which turned out to be a wise move as building work soon began on nearby Hollin Hall and many of the small Aspen saplings were destroyed.
+Anthony Arak and I took three each to rear through which turned out to be a wise move as building work soon began on nearby Hollin Hall and all of the small Aspen saplings were eventually destroyed.

 71.003 Puss Moth larva, June 16th 2023, details above.
 This rather dull looking one was pre-moult, it shed its skin the next day - which they eat!